 Remember that asking someone or a representative to apply for you is not allowed.

-If you’re an OFW, you can go the Philippines embassy of the country you’re working to inquire for the application process for a UMID.
+If you’re an OFW, you can go to the Philippines embassy of the country you’re working to inquire about the application process for a UMID.

 You should be there to have your photograph, computerized signature, and fingerprints taken.
-No other method to do that than you showing up for your UMID ID application.
+No other method to do than showing up for your UMID ID application.

 Ensure You Meet All UMID Requirements